Getting into Blockchains is hard!

 - Types & Optimisation

 The toolkit to aid development of decentralised applications is growing.
 This course introduces the two most currently relevant and covers everything from installation and setup to custom configuration and scripting.

 - Building an interface to interact with a smart contract

 - Adapting Truffle’s default behaviour

 - How to manually test contract functionality?

-- Instantiate Web3 and interact with a contract from an HTML page
+- Instantiate web3 and communicate with a contract from an HTML page

 - Use client side signing and remote nodes for light DApps

-- How does Web3 and Truffle work with Angular.js or Node.js?
+- How does web3 and truffle work with Angular.js?

 This course will guide you through the development of a sophisticated decentralised marketplace, including a smart contract backend system and a full frontend.